-- 8. The outcome of discussions at performance reviews, including all finalised paperwork, will be confidential between the reviewer and the member and the Chair of Council13 who has overall responsibility for the scheme.
-The scheme will be administered by the Council and Executive Support Officer. - 9.
+- 9. The outcome of discussions at performance reviews, including all finalised documentation, will be confidential between the reviewer and the member and the Chair of Council13 who has overall responsibility for the scheme.
+The scheme will be administered by the Governance Manager and Executive Assistant to the CE&R. - 10.
 The data collected and the records maintained in connection with the performance review scheme are used solely for the following purposes: - a.
-Appraisal of performance of individual members and of the organisation as a whole. - b.
-Training and development: where a training/development need is identified, the reviewer will notify the HR Manager in order that appropriate training/development is provided.
+Appraisal of performance of individual members and of the organisation as a whole.